hlucey/third-party/cis2-rmc-define.md

 This step assumes that you’re approved to deliver an integrated billing service.
 If you haven’t completed the initial registration and approval in the Provider Workbench, see the [Getting started tutorial](/docs/third-party/index.html).
 {: tip}

-1. Ensure that you've begun working on: [Step 1: Author service docs and marketing announcement (PWB)](/docs/third-party/cis1-docs-marketing.html)
+1. Ensure that you've begun working on [Step 1: Author service docs and marketing announcement (PWB)](/docs/third-party/cis1-docs-marketing.html).
 2. Ensure that you're registered with {{site.data.keyword.Bluemix_notm}}.
 If not, [register](https://console.bluemix.net/registration) before proceeding.
 3. Ensure that you are in the correct account when you begin working in the resource management console.
-4. Prepare your {{site.data.keyword.Bluemix_notm}} service name
+4. Prepare your {{site.data.keyword.Bluemix_notm}} service name.

    You must provide both a service name that is used to identify the service by the {{site.data.keyword.Bluemix_notm}} platform, and a display name that your customers see in the {{site.data.keyword.Bluemix_notm}} catalog.